WSU-4110/PhishingSimulator/README.md

 # PhishingSimulator

-A phishing simulation tool developed for educational and testing purposes.
-This project is designed to simulate various phishing email scenarios and track user interactions to raise awareness and improve cybersecurity practices.
+A phishing simulation tool developed using JavaScript, HTML, and CSS.
+This project helps educate users on cybersecurity threats by simulating realistic phishing emails and tracking interactions.

 ## 📁 Project Structure